hojmax/ExpressAPI/README.md

     hash_pass varchar(255) not null
 )
 ```
+The hash_pass entries are encrypted using bcrypt.
 You can start the API with `npm start` or run the testing suite with `npm test`.
 Morgan (logging of responses) is turned off during testing.